Merck Manual

 Superficial bursitis should be suspected in patients with swelling or signs of inflammation over bursae.
 Deep bursitis is suspected in patients with unexplained pain worsened by motion in a location compatible with bursitis.
 Usually, bursitis can be diagnosed clinically.
 Ultrasonography or MRI can help confirm the diagnosis when deep bursae are not readily accessible for inspection, palpation, or aspiration.
 These tests are done to confirm a suspected diagnosis or exclude other possibilities.
 These imaging techniques increase the accuracy of identifying the involved structures.

-Acute bursitis should be distinguished from hemorrhage into a bursa, which should be considered particularly when a patient taking warfarin develops acute bursitis.
+Acute bursitis should be distinguished from hemorrhage into a bursa, which should be considered particularly when a patient taking anticoagulants develops acute bursal swelling.
 Hemorrhagic bursitis can cause similar manifestations because blood is inflammatory.
 Fluid in traumatic bursitis is usually serosanguinous.
 Cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
 Symptoms and signs are pain, warmth, rapidly spreading erythema... read more Cellulitis can cause signs of inflammation but does not normally cause bursal effusion; cellulitis overlying the bursa is a relative contraindication to bursal puncture through the cellulitis, but if septic bursitis is strongly suspected, aspiration must be done.

 Treatment of Bursitis